Definition 2.1 (Function): Let A and B be two sets. A function f:A→B is a rule which assigns to each element a∈A exactly one element f(a)∈B.

 2.3.2 Open and Closed Balls and Boundedness

-Definition 2.26 (Open and closed balls): The open, resp. closed, ball of radius r>0 with center y∈Rk is
+Definition 2.29 (Open ball): The open ball of radius r>0 with center y∈Rk is

 Example (Open ball is an open set): Let Br(y)⊂Rk and x∈Br(y) be an arbitrary point.
 Set δ=∥x−y∥.
 By definition of Br(y) we have δ<r.
 Let ε=r−δ.
 For any z∈Bε(x) we have by the triangle inequality ∥z−y∥≤∥z−x∥+∥x−y∥<ε+δ=r.
 Hence Bε(x)⊂Br(y).